Dechrissen/pokemon-rulesets/ruleset-1.md

 Q: What do I do if I run into a Pokémon in the wild?
 > If you don't want to catch it, just try to run.
 If you can't, you can kill it.
 Just don't exploit this for XP gain.

+Q: Can I catch more than one Pokémon per area?
+> Yes, just as long as you don't violate Rule 4 (not catching Pokémon unless you have less than the cap).

 ## Randomizer

 The settings parameters I chose can be achieved with this software: [Universal Pokémon Randomizer ZX](https://github.com/Ajarmar/universal-pokemon-randomizer-zx)